Lamia Chafei Seghaier

 Lamia Chafei Seghaier (born 4 May 1968 in Tunis) is a Tunisian engineer and politician.
 She was the Secretary of State to the Minister of Communication Technologies in charge of Information Technology, Internet and Free Software between 2008 and 2011.

 Education

-Seghaier earned a master's degree in electrical engineering from National School of Engineering, Monastir and University of Technology of Compiègne.
+Seghaier earned a master's degree in electrical engineering from National Engineering School of Monastir and University of Technology of Compiègne.

 Career

 In 1993, Seghaier became a network engineer in a private company, and then in 1996 she began working at the Tunisian Internet Agency, where she was successively Head of Service in charge of e-commerce, Deputy Director in charge of Technology and Security, and then Director in charge of Technology.

 Seghaier became CEO, replacing Adel Gaaloul, and held this position from September 2007 to 2 January 2008.

 Seghaier also helped develop some university courses, from 2000 to 2002,.